Mj12-Studio/ue-hexgridmanager-docs/documents/documentation/documentation.md

 ### Subscribing to Events ###

-* From the Level Blueprint (when the HexGridManager is selected on the level editor), Right-click and then select "Add Event for BP Hex Grid Manager > Hex Grid > Add On Tile Clicked"
+* From the Level Blueprint (when the HexGrid is selected on the level editor), Right-click and then select "Add Event for BP Hex Grid > Hex Grid > Add On Tile Clicked"

 ![setup_event_1](./images/setup_event_1.png "Level Blueprint> Event Graph")